- Meet Our Team

 Plaintiffs in the Roundup MDL No. 2741 argue that the presence of surfactant polyethoxylated tallow amine mixed with glyphosate renders Roundup even more toxic to humans.

 Surfactant polyethoxylated tallow amine is added to the Roundup product and other glyphosate herbicides as a wetting agent.
 However, it is only approved for terrestrial use in the United States as it is toxic to aquatic organisms.
 It is also important to note that this ingredient, along with other inert ingredients such as solvents, preservatives, etc., are not usually listed on product labels.

 Tens of thousands of plaintiffs have filed lawsuits alleging they developed cancer after using Roundup.
-Plaintiffs allege they used Roundup and developed non-Hodgkin lymphoma, Chronic Lymphocytic Leukemia or other cancers after using the Roundup weed killer.
+Plaintiffs allege they developed non-Hodgkin lymphoma or a subtype after using Roundup.

-According to the Mayo Clinic, Non-Hodgkin lymphoma originates in the lymphatic system which is the disease fighting system that runs throughout your body.
-With this cancer, tumors develop from lymphocytes in your lymph nodes.
-It can also spread to other parts of the lymphatic system to include, vessels, tonsils, adenoids, spleen, thymus, and bone marrow.
+Non-Hodgkin lymphoma originates in the lymphatic system which is the disease fighting system that runs throughout your body.
+With this cancer, tumors develop in your lymph nodes.
+It may also spread to other parts of the lymphatic system to include, vessels, tonsils, adenoids, spleen, thymus, and bone marrow.

 Non-Hodgkin lymphoma is more popular than Hodgkin lymphoma and has many subtypes.
 The two most popular subtypes are Diffuse Large B-Cell lymphoma and follicular lymphoma.

 Some signs and symptoms may include:

 To date, doctors do not know the cause of non-Hodgkin lymphoma, but some risk factors may include: